Kyle Nix

-Kyle Ashley Nix (born 21 January 1986) is an Australian-born English former footballer and coach who played as a midfielder.
+Kyle Ashley Nix (born 21 January 1986) is an Australian-born English former football player and coach who played as a midfielder.

 Nix was born in Sydney, Australia to English parents and moved to England at an early age.
 Nix started his football career with the youth teams at Manchester United and Aston Villa, before he joined Sheffield United.
 He had a loan spell with Barnsley, but left Sheffield to join non-league Buxton.
 He played seven games for Buxton during the 2006–07 season, before he joined Parkgate where he spent the remainder of the season.

 He joined Bradford City for whom he made his debut in league football in August 2007.
 After two seasons with City, he was released from his contract and returned to non-league with Mansfield Town.
 He played two years with Mansfield during which time he reached the FA Trophy final before moving to another Conference side Gateshead.
 Internationally, Nix has represented England at youth level, playing for the U16, U18 and U20 teams, and semi-professional levels.